ceramic-mug/ceramic-mug.github.io/reference/PrincetonScavengerHunt2021.md

 7. You've got a _______ in me, you've got a ______ in me!
 Can you build a good algorithm to crack this one?
 8. This City in Ohio can't have a tower as pretty as the one named after it.
 Golf course on one side, grad college on the other, you can hear the bells from this campanile from Forbes and see it from the backyard!
 9. A goose!
 A goose!
 Home of the made-to-order 3am coffee run.
 Don't miss your train!
+10. According to Wikipedia, "A judicial court of chancery."
+And green!
+Look up and see the most beautiful stained-glass ceiling.
+Octagonal?
+Hexagonal?
+I don't know, but it's pretty amidst the quiet sounds of study.

 # 🗿 Monuments